-Note 22 - Events occurring after balance date
+Note 23 - Events occurring after balance date

-Subsequent to the end of the financial year, there remains a degree of uncertainty in relation to future economic and other impacts of the COVID-19 pandemic, emergency control measures and progressive withdrawal of Government emergency support.
+Subsequent to the end of the financial year, there remains a degree of uncertainty in relation to future economic and other impacts of the COVID-19 pandemic.

 At the date of signing the financial statements the Directors are unable to determine what financial effects the outbreak of the virus could have on the company in the coming financial period.